OneKeyHQ/documents/docs/Extension/01-Guide/common-terms.md

     A (typically) 12 or 24 word phrase that allows you to access infinite number of accounts.
   </li>
   <li id="mphrase_l3">
-    Used by Ledger, TREZOR, MetaMask, Jaxx, and others.
+    Used by Ledger, TREZOR, OneKey, Jaxx, and others.
   </li>
   <li id="mphrase_l4">
     Originates from <a href='https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki' target='_blank'>BIP 39 Spec</a>.